 His bow tie looks stylish and quite frankly, suites him well and matches his red and white apron.

-Even though you can instantly recognise the fast food brand and the symbol you might not really know who he is.
+Even though you can instantly recognise the fast food logo you might not really know who he is.

 Well, firstly, it’s not a fictional character…